Justice Hall (novel): Plot

 Mary Russell and husband Sherlock Holmes receive a surprise visitor late at night: a much-changed Ali Hazr, one of their Palestinian companions during the events of O Jerusalem (novel) five years ago.
 Ali asks their help for his brother Mahmoud, and reveals their true aristocratic identities: Mahmoud is actually Lord Maurice "Marsh" Hughenfort, the Seventh Duke of Beauville, and Ali is his cousin, Alistair John Hughenfort.

 Ali, Holmes, and Russell travel to Justice Hall, the family seat in Berkshire.
 After the death of his older brother Henry, Mahmoud (now Marsh) is determined to do his duty as the new duke, remaining in England and abandoning his nomadic life in Palestine.
 Marsh’s sister Phillida and husband Sidney Darling have been running the estate, and quietly resent Marsh’s return.
 To free Marsh from Justice Hall, Russell and Holmes investigate the line of succession, focusing on the former heir Gabriel, Henry’s son, who was executed during the war.
 Russell meets Iris Sutherland, Marsh’s wife, and deduces that Gabriel is in fact their son.
 Stricken by guilt and doubt over his son’s death, Marsh cannot leave his family in good conscience.

 The current heir Thomas, son of Marsh’s brother Lionel, has grown up in France and has never met his Hughenfort family.
 Marsh also suspects that Lionel did not father Thomas, given Lionel’s “flamboyant” disinterest in women.
 During a weekend bird shoot, Marsh is injured in what appears an accident, but which Russell et al. believe to be a murder attempt.
 The Hughenforts sans Marsh meet Thomas and his mother in London, and Ali, Iris, Russell, and Holmes decide that Thomas does not resemble a Hughenfort.
-Russell and Holmes then follow Thomas and his mother back to Lyons, and discover that Sidney Darling had coached them to ensure continued control over the estate.
+Russell and Holmes then follow Thomas and his mother back to Lyon, and discover that Sidney Darling had coached them to ensure continued control over the estate.